 Azure Machine Learning, Google Cloud AI, AWS machine learning services, etc allows you to build models and intelligence without using much code at all.
 All you need to do is prepare data in the format specified.

-Google Data lab, AWS Sagemaker, and Azure ML studio provide excellent platforms for data science development.
+Google Data lab, AWS Sagemaker, and Azure ML studio provide excellent platforms for data science tech stack development.
 A point to note here is that your ETL tool is of critical importance here since your effort in implementing machine learning is then limited to providing input features.

 The obvious deciding factor here is the effort involved and the expertise needed.
 Inference modules come with a lot of complexity and need the careful application of complex concepts like batching, threading, etc to extract the best performance.
 Typical ML frameworks like TensorFlow, MX net, Pytorch, etc come with their own deployment functions and it is better to exploit them rather than reinvent the wheel here.

 A way out of the complicated deployment process is to use the ML serving options provided by cloud services.
-AWS, GCP, and Azure have deployment mechanisms built into their machine learning services and also allows the deployment of custom models created external to their systems.
+AWS, GCP, and Azure have deployment mechanisms built into their machine learning services and also allow the deployment of custom models created external to their systems.
 The biggest advantage is that scaling is completely automated while using such services.

 - Do you prefer on-premise or cloud-based services?